AdobeDocs/document-cloud-learn.en/help/acrobat/integrate/integrate-overview.md

 ## Google Drive

-Learn how to get more done in less time with essential PDF and e-signature tools inside Google Drive.
+Learn how to get more done in less time with essential PDF and e-signature tools inside [!DNL Google Drive].

 <table style="table-layout:fixed">
 <tr>